-The smile that stretched his lips was without humor and Draco knew his eyes were gleaning with a feral edge.
+The smile that stretched his lips was without humor and Draco knew his eyes were gleaming with a feral edge.
 “You can try.”

-Once upon a time his father had been a decent swordsman.
+Once upon a time, his father had been a decent swordsman.
 Now with Voldemort entrenched in his magical core, he was just pathetic.
-All the grace and finesse a magical swordsman displayed were gone and what was left was a badly directed puppet.
+All the grace and finesse a magical swordsman normally displayed were gone and what was left was a badly directed puppet.

 “Give up, father.
 You won’t win,” Draco taunted as he blocked a wild swing from his father’s sword.

 “Why do you fight for him?”
 Lucius panted as he tried a lunge.
 Draco moved out of the way before slashing at the older man’s ribs.